Sugar Factory Launches Collection at the Playboy Mansion

-Playboy’s sexiest Playmates celebrated the launch of Sugar Factory’s Playboy candy collection at the Playboy Mansion’s Annual Halloween Bash in Holmby Hills Saturday night.
+Playboy’s sexiest Playmates celebrated the launch of the Sugar Factory Playboy candy collection at the Playboy Mansion’s Annual Halloween Bash in Holmby Hills Saturday night.

 Check Out the Photo Gallery Below